gioelelm/gioelelm.github.io/content/people/halimaschede.md

 [[social]]
 icon = "envelope"
 icon_pack = "fa"
-link = "mailto:halima.schede@gmail.com"
+link = "mailto:halima.schede@epfl.ch"

 +++

 # Blurb

-I am a current Masters student at [EPFL](https://www.epfl.ch/en/home/) in the department of [Life Sciences and Technology](https://www.epfl.ch/education/master/programs/lifesciences/).
-I completed my BSc in Cell Biology and Anatomy, specializing in genetics, with a minor in Mathematics at [McGill University](https://www.mcgill.ca/), Canada.

-It is here at EPFL where I feel like I have finally found my place in the scientific domain.
-I have developed a strong interest in machine learning and deep learning algorithms, in particular, their applications to the health sciences.

-With the oncoming of the [data era](https://en.wikipedia.org/wiki/Big_data), I believe the knowledge of how to analyze data and utilize it for the creation of predictive models will become powerful tools for medicine in the near future.
-I would very much like to be a part of this change.
+ I am a joint PhD student in the Neuroscience Program (EDNE) between the La Manno and [D'Angelo Labs](https://www.epfl.ch/labs/dangelo-lab/).
+I have a strong interest in the applications of statistical models and data analysis to the health sciences.
+After completing my Bachelor's degree in McGill University, Canada in Biology and Mathematics and my M. Eng in Bioengineering at EPFL, during which I completed an internship in the La Manno Lab, I returned to the lab full time as a PhD student.

+I have worked towards the development of [Tomographer](https://www.biorxiv.org/content/10.1101/2020.08.04.235655v1), a technique dedicated to the spatial molecular profiling of tissues, as well as the construction of a Lipid Brain Atlas which is based on mass spectrometry data.
+I have other interests including tennis, hiking, baking, and jamming!